marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 | 28    | 101.141 | 7.954 | 44.961 |

 As shown in the tables above, for both models can be selected as normalization technique the  Mean and Variance Normalization.
-Therefore, from now on the reported resutls have been achieved always by applying the selected normalizatioon.
+Therefore, from now on the reported results have been achieved always by applying the selected normalization.

 #### Data ranges and Features Selection